d4rk/lucca-a53-mini/docs/server.md

 ## API Endpoints

-- `GET /api/temperature`: Get the brew and steam boiler temperatures.
+- `GET /api/temperature`: Returns the brew and steam boiler temperatures.
+- `GET /api/power/status`: Returns the power status of the brew and steam boilers.
-- `POST /api/power/on`: Power on the machine.
+- `POST /api/power/on`: Powers on the machine.
-- `POST /api/power/off`: Power off the machine.
+- `POST /api/power/off`: Powers off the machine.
-- `POST /api/schedule/enable`: Enable the power schedule.
+- `POST /api/schedule/enable`: Enables the power schedule.
-- `POST /api/schedule/disable`: Disable the power schedule.
+- `POST /api/schedule/disable`: Disables the power schedule.
-- `GET /api/schedule`: Get the full power schedule.
+- `GET /api/schedule`: Returns the full power schedule.
-- `GET /api/schedule/status`: Get the status of the power schedule (enabled/disabled).
+- `GET /api/schedule/status`: Returns the status of the power schedule (enabled/disabled).
-- `POST /api/disconnect`: Disconnect from the machine.
+- `POST /api/disconnect`: Disconnects from the machine.

 ## Usage